prarthana75/SalesTaxProject/README.md

 Example how to run program with multiple inputs from files.

-c:\opt>java -jar salestax.jar in1.txt in2.txt in3.txt
+c:\javatest>java -jar salestaxproject.jar in1.txt in2.txt in3.txt

 Order input:
 1 book at 12.49